SquareBracketAssociates/PharoByExample9/README.md

 # PharoByExample90
-A new version of Pharo by example for Pharo
+A new version of Pharo by example for Pharo.
+You can find the automatic build at https://github.com/SquareBracketAssociates/PharoByExample9/releases/download/latest/PBE9-wip.pdf

 Look here for more [Books and Booklets](http://books.pharo.org/).